 In this process, an existing single occupancy meter/NMI is updated as a Parent NMI.
 The Embedded Network Manager (ENM) will create NMI’s for down-stream Embedded Network Children, once the agreed go live date has occurred and the Parent Meter identification and Embedded Network code has been published by CitiPower and Powercor.

-The diagram below explains the process flow of establishing an existing single occupancy embedded network site.
+The diagram explains the process flow of establishing an existing single occupancy embedded network site.

 Under section 13 of the National Electricity Law anyone who owns, controls or operates a distribution system must either be: